 - The marketplace and industry,

-- The offers that could potentially meet their needs.
+- The offers that could potentially meet their needs

 What is an RFP?

+A Request for Proposal (RFP) is a formal request issued by a buying organization to collect detailed proposals from potential vendors for a specific project.
 As mentioned above, the difference between an RFI and an RFP is that they belong to different stages of the procure-to-pay process.
 Where RFIs indicate casual information-gathering, RFPs are formal documents issued by companies looking for new vendors.

 - Background company information,